 Some minerals can break into sheets (cleavage in one direction).
 Distribute the samples of muscovite around the class and point out the sheets.

 Tell them that the pioneers used muscovite for windows.
 Others minerals can cleave in several directions (diamonds cleave in 4 directions).

 If a mineral fractures, it breaks unevenly along curved or irregular surfaces.

-Testing the hematite for cleavage/fractures.
+Have the students look at their hematite tell them that it has no cleavage.